Serotonin syndrome: Differential diagnosis

 Serotonin toxicity has a characteristic picture which is generally hard to confuse with other medical conditions, but in some situations it may go unrecognized because it may be mistaken for a viral illness, anxiety disorders, neurological disorder, anticholinergic poisoning, sympathomimetic toxicity, or worsening psychiatric condition.
 The condition most often confused with serotonin syndrome is neuroleptic malignant syndrome (NMS).
-The clinical features of neuroleptic malignant syndrome and SS share some features which can make differentiating them difficult.
+The clinical features of neuroleptic malignant syndrome and serotonin syndrome share some features which can make differentiating them difficult.
 In both conditions, autonomic dysfunction and altered mental status develop.
 However, they are actually very different conditions with different underlying dysfunction (serotonin excess vs dopamine blockade).
 Both the time course and the clinical features of NMS differ significantly from those of serotonin toxicity.
 Serotonin toxicity has a rapid onset after the administration of a serotonergic drug and responds to serotonin blockade such as drugs like chlorpromazine and cyproheptadine.
 Dopamine receptor blockade (NMS) has a slow onset, typically evolves over several days after administration of a neuroleptic drug, and responds to dopamine agonists such as bromocriptine.

 Differential diagnosis may become difficult in patients recently exposed to both serotonergic and neuroleptic drugs.
-Bradykinesia and extrapyramidal "lead pipe" rigidity are classically present in NMS, whereas SS causes hyperkinesia and clonus; these distinct symptoms can aid in differentiation.
+Bradykinesia and extrapyramidal "lead pipe" rigidity are classically present in NMS, whereas serotonin syndrome causes hyperkinesia and clonus; these distinct symptoms can aid in differentiation.